mughesaraja/Customer-Analytics-Revenue-Audit/README.md

 ---

+## Data Cleaning & Preprocessing (The "Colab" Workflow)
+"Raw data is rarely 'analysis-ready.'
+For this project, I performed a rigorous audit of the dataset in Google Colab to ensure the integrity of the predictive models.
+Key steps included:

+**Handling Missingness:** Used Pandas to identify null values.
+Applied Mean/Median Imputation for skewed numerical distributions and created 'Unknown' categories for categorical features to preserve sample size.

+**Outlier Detection:** Used the Interquartile Range (IQR) method to identify and address extreme values in [Revenue/Order Volume] that would have otherwise biased the Linear Regression coefficients.

+**Feature Engineering:** Transformed raw 'Order Timestamps' into 'Seasonality' features (Day of week, Month) to allow the Facebook Prophet model to capture weekend surges.

+**Data Normalisation:** Applied Scaling/Encoding to categorical variables (like industry or plan_tier) to make them readable for the Scikit-Learn models.

+---

 ## Phase 1: Revenue Expansion (Upsell Opportunities)
 I used a **Linear Regression** model to predict the "Ideal Revenue" for each account based on industry benchmarks and usage intensity.
 By comparing this to their current spend, I identified the "Upsell Gap."